CRUD Operations

 Operations with Transactions

-All CRUD operations accept an optional transaction ID.
-When provided, the operation is performed within that transaction and won’t be visible to other callers until committed:
+All CRUD operations can be performed within a transaction.
+When using a transactional database instance, operations won’t be visible to other callers until committed:

 // Begin transaction